KYC-Chain: Private & Transparent System to Transact

 Although these documents are more involved, we can perform the initial due diligence and then add the company to the blockchain in the same way.
 Furthermore, we can fast-track the KYC process of the natural persons who are shareholders of the entity.

-Essentially, in KYC-Chain, one would need to provide these information to a trusted Oracle who permits access to the network.
+Essentially, in KYC-Chain, one would need to provide this information to a trusted Oracle who permits access to the network.
 For such individuals, since they have joined the network, future KYC checks would not be as painful anymore.
 There are a number of reasons for this – the first and foremost being that we have a unified ledger to reach consensus, and the second being that such individuals will no longer have to go through the entire KYC process from step one again.

 The KYC process currently involves in-person interviews, as well as collecting and analyzing paper documents.
 Most – though crucially, not all -of the time, certifications and notarizations must be done in person.
 However, new laws and technology are allowing breakthroughs in this area, such as bills SB 827 and HB 2318 passed by the U.S state of Virginia.
 4